john-friedman/datamule-python/datamule/docs-rewrite/docs/datamule-python/portfolio/document.md

 ### `visualize`

-Opens a document using webbrowser.
+Opens the parser version of a document using webbrowser.
 Only works for certain file extensions.

+### `open`

+Opens the document using webbrowser.

 ### `get_section`